cocos/cocos-docs/en/advanced-topics/jsb-auto-binding.md

 Fixing this problem requires a JSB modification for log calls, along with a caching mechanism related to jni to optimize performance. jSB binding is simply the process of converting objects between the C++ and script layers, and forwarding script layer function calls to the C++ layer.

 JSB binding is usually done in two ways: **manual binding** and **automatic binding**.
-The manual binding method can be found in [Using JSB Manual Binding](jsb-manual-binding.md).
+The manual binding method can be found in the [Using JSB Manual Binding](jsb-manual-binding.md) documentation.
-- The advantage of manual binding is that it is flexible and customizable; the disadvantage is that you have to write all the code yourself, especially the conversion between C++ type and TypeScript type, which can easily lead to memory leaks and some pointers or objects not being freed.
+- The advantage of manual binding is that it is flexible and customizable; the disadvantage is the necessity to write all the code yourself, especially the conversion between C++ type and TypeScript type, which can easily lead to memory leaks and some pointers or objects not being freed.
-- Auto-binding will save you a lot of trouble, which directly generates the relevant code through a script in one click, and subsequently, if there are new codes or changes, you only need to re-execute the script once.
-So auto-binding is perfect for cases where you don't need to do strong customization and need to finish JSB quickly.
+- Auto-binding will save a lot of trouble, which directly generates the relevant code through a script in one click, and subsequently, if there are new codes or changes, simply re-execute the script once.
+Auto-binding is perfect for cases where it is not necessary to do strong customization and then need to finish JSB quickly.
 The following is a step-by-step explanation of how to implement automatic JSB binding.

 ## Environment Configuration and Auto-Binding Demonstration

 ### Environment Configuration

 Auto-binding, to put it simply, is a matter of executing a python script to automatically generate the corresponding `.cpp` and `.h` files.
-So first you need to make sure that your computer has a python runtime environment, so here's an example of how to install it on a Mac.
+First,make sure that the computer has a python runtime environment.
+Example of how to install it on a Mac:

 To install python 3.0, download the installation package from the python website: